Jim Hall Piano / Keyboards

 "We do it because we love it"

 John's musical influences are varied.
-Within the Jazz world they include John Coltrane, Sonny Rollins and Herbie Hancock.
-Jazz has been a life long passion and having the opportunity to write and perform music with other like minded musicians has been fantastic.
+Within the Jazz world they include John Coltrane, Sonny Rollins, Herbie Hancock and the Brecker Brothers.
+Jazz has been a life long passion and Redemption has provided the opportunity to write and perform music with other like minded musicians.
 Playing straight ahead Latin and funk jazz has enabled John to progress both musically and instrumentally.
-Redemption is upon us, you could also see John in the Blues band Raw Spirit.
+Redemption is upon us, you can also see John in the Blues band Raw Spirit.

 Tenor sax - Selmer 80 Super Action - Serie 2